What if I do not pay enough tax?

 - you might have become entitled to the blind person’s allowance – which you do not have to be completely blind to claim;

-- your spouse or civil partner might have become entitled to the blind person’s allowance and they can transfer it to you if they do not have enough taxable income to set it against;
+- your spouse or civil partner might have become entitled to the blind person’s allowance and they can transfer any unused amount to you if they do not have enough taxable income to set it against;

 - you might have got married or registered a civil partnership and become entitled to married couple’s allowance – but this only applies if one or both of you was born before 6 April 1935;